OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Every debugger-enabled process runs an extra thread for handling JDWP protocol packets.
 This thread is started only for apps that have the `android:debuggable="true"` flag set in their manifest file's `<application>` element.
 This is the typical configuration of Android devices shipped to end users.

 When reverse engineering apps, you'll often have access to the target app's release build only.
 Release builds aren't meant to be debugged—after all, that's the purpose of *debug builds*.
 If the system property `ro.debuggable` is set to "0", Android disallows both JDWP and native debugging of release builds.
 Although this is easy to bypass, you're still likely to encounter limitations, such as a lack of line breakpoints.
-Nevertheless, even an imperfect debugger is still an invaluable tool, being able to inspect the run time state of a program makes understanding the program *a lot* easier.
+Nevertheless, even an imperfect debugger is still an invaluable tool, being able to inspect the runtime state of a program makes understanding the program *a lot* easier.

 To _convert_ a release build into a debuggable build, you need to modify a flag in the Android Manifest file (AndroidManifest.xml).
 Once you've unpacked the app (e.g. `apktool d --no-src UnCrackable-Level1.apk`) and decoded the Android Manifest, add `android:debuggable="true"` to it using a text editor: